ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 - : int = 2500
 ```

-This is how it looks when using `utop`:
+This is how it looks using `utop`:

 ```console
 ───────┬─────────────────────────────────────────────────────────────┬────